Demystifying the Lagrangian of classical mechanics: Definition of the Lagrangian

 \section{Definition of the Lagrangian}

-Looking back at the original Euler-Lagrange equation \eqref{e-l} and the transformed version of equation \eqref{e-lwithtv}, let time $t$ take the place of a general independent variable $x$, position $r$ take the place of a general coordinate $y$, and $T-V$ take the place of $G$, we arrive at the following results:
+Looking back at the original Euler-Lagrange equation \eqref{e-l} and its transformed version in Eq. \eqref{e-lwithtv}, let time $t$ take the place of a general independent variable $x$, position $r$ take the place of a general coordinate $y$, and $T-V$ take the place of $G$, we arrive at the following results:

 Newton's second law takes the form

 where

 This $L$ is precisely the Lagrangian from classical mechanics.
 It is not some divinely sanctioned quantity; it is just Newtonian mechanics under a simple change of variable.